CSI-Joaquin-Negron/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer:"42" is a string while 42 is an integer

 Define the boolean operators: >, <, ==, >=, <=

- - Answer:
+ - Answer: > is greater than, < is less than, == is equal to, >= is greater or eaqual to, and <= is less or equal to.

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:
+ - Answer: arr[4]

 What is the first index of an list?
 Why?

- - Answer:
+ - Answer:the list starts in 0.

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: dont = none

 Type down any class notes below this sentence: